-Join Jim Heid for an in-depth discussion in this video Enhancing, retouching, and transforming photos, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Enhancing, retouching, and transforming photos, part of Photography: First Steps.

 - When most people think of photo software they don't think of keywords and metadata, they think of photo enhancement or photo editing, making photos look better, or transforming them entirely.
 At the most basic level, you'll edit photos to improve their appearance, to crop them for better composition, to adjust their exposure and improve things like brightness, and contrast, and color.
 You could bring details out of shadows, or recover areas that look blown out and too bright, you can reduce the digital noise that often appears in low light photos, and you can turn a color photo into a black and white one.